Predestination

 Salvation

 Salvation is entirely the act of God working within us through efficient grace.
 “Whom He foreknew, He also predestinated to be made conformable to the image of His Son; that He might be the firstborn amongst many brethren.
 Whom He predestined, them He also called.
 And whom He called, them He also justified.
 And whom He justified, them He also glorified” (Rom.
 8:28-31).
 St. Paul is making the point that God predestines men as a gift, not according to man’s foreseen merits.
 That is, there is nothing you can do by your own power to “earn” salvation nor entice God to save you, because all of your good acts come from Him in the first place.
-God gives us the gift of grace, then rewards us for the gift He gave us.
-“What have you that you have not received,” after all?
+God gives us the gift of grace, then rewards us for exercising that gift.
+As Augustine said: “They are not chosen because they have believed, but in order that they may believe.”

 What, then, is God’s motive for saving people?
 God’s only motivation is love, because the salvation of anyone is inherently a good thing.
 Heaven is not like some sort of amusement park where an evil person could slip in and escape their crimes.
 No one “gets away with it” and then goes to Heaven.
 Heaven is definitionally the result of learning your lesson, taking responsibility for what you’ve done, and repenting – which is inherently good.
 God’s mercy is not taking an evil person who does not deserve Heaven and putting them in Heaven as if they were a saint.
 This would be incoherent and unjust.
 Rather, God’s mercy is providing a sinner the grace to become a saint while they’re alive, such that they actually deserve to go to Heaven, being “conformed to the image of His Son.”